 These rules don’t run hard and fast, but you should consider them in your placement.

 Don't be shy or hide your CTAs, people can’t click what they can’t find!

-3) Make sure that Calls to Action are clear and concise.
-If somebody is going to get a video, then “Watch the Video” makes more sense than simply “Submit.”
+If a link leads to a video, then “Watch the Video” makes more sense than simply “Submit.”

-4) Make them POP!
-Make sure your CTAs are clearly CTAs.
-Anything you can do to make them look unique, colorful, or look opposite to your background can only help.
+Make sure your CTAs stand out.
+Anything you can do to make them look unique, colorful, or look different from your background can only help.

-5) Use buttons, not just text, whenever possible.
-Relatedly, when you are using text as a CTA, there’s no need to form a sentence like this; “Click here to submit your information” When “submit your information” will do just fine.
+When you are using text as a CTA, there’s no need to form a sentence like “click here to submit your information” when “submit your information” will do just fine.
 Your customers know what a hyperlink looks like!

 Need help creating, testing, or deploying your perfect CTAs?